 The Village Center

-The Village Center at Stadium Place will be located along Ednor Road and East 33rd Street.
-The Center will allow GEDCO’s seniors to further immerse themselves in community life and will include: health and wellness provider(s), office space, a restaurant or cafe with healthy menu choices and nutrition education, and a common space for inter-generational activities.
-The completion of this project will align with the overall mission of Stadium Place: to maximize the physical, social, and spiritual potential of individuals through a holistic continuum of support services and senior housing.
+The Village Center at Stadium Place is located along Ednor Road and East 33rd Street.
+The Center allows GEDCO’s seniors to further immerse themselves in community life and include: health and wellness provider(s), office space, a food place, beauty salon, and a common space for inter-generational activities.
+The project aligns with the overall mission of Stadium Place: to maximize the physical, social, and spiritual potential of individuals through a holistic continuum of support services and senior housing.

 Real Estate Consulting